 We consider the main principles of effective absence management.
-If you are an employer in the London area we, at Tish Press & Company, can provide you with assistance or any additional information required.
+If you are an employer in the Shenfield area we, at Tish Press & Company, can provide you with assistance or any additional information required.

 Recent surveys indicate that the adverse impact of absence on business profitability today is significant, with thousands of man hours lost every day.
 Recent statistics show that an average of 4.3 days are lost each year per employee with a median cost of £522 per employee.
 Approximately two-thirds of working time lost to absence is accounted for by short-term absences of up to seven days.

 We consider below the main principles of effective absence management.